mdeff/paper-cryoem-orientation-recovery/reviews.md

 **PUT GENERAL COMMENT HERE**

-We have preliminary results about transfer to unseen proteins.
-Could include, but decided against because they were not as robust as the other experiments.
-Would you see it as an improvement if we included them?
-In the Appendix?
-TODO baselines / benchmark to SOTA: either done, either why not.
-No experimental or real data because there wouldn't be true orientations to compare to.
-Such a comparison would require an entirely different evaluation pipeline, which we see as a separate contribution left for future work.
+Thanks for pointing out minor presentation issues.
+We switch back and forth between Euler angles θ_i and quaternions q_i as they are equivalent representations of the same information.
+We'll try to remedy?
+TODO: What can we do?

+The fact that the mapping from S³ to SO(3) is a double cover isn't a problem.
+It was meant as an explanation for equation 2.
+We agree the writing could have been better and updated line 99 to read "The absolute value $\left| \cdot \right|$ ensures that $d_q(q_i, q_j) = d_q(q_i, -q_j)$ as $q$ and $-q$ represent the same orientation because $\mathbb{S}^3 \rightarrow \SO(3)$ is a two-to-one mapping (a double cover)."

 > When are projections expected to be of different sizes?

-Not the case in the current experiments, but could happen in practice.
+That is indeed not the case with the current experiments but is expected to happen with real data.

 > A similarly confusing statement is on line 127, where the authors claim that “a space of n_f = 4 dimensions does not have room for G_w to represent other factors of variation”.
 What does this mean?
 Why are we constrained to have n_f = 4?

+The goal of that paragraph is to motivate our two-step approach (distance estimation then orientation recovery) over a simpler one-step approach of predicting the orientations directly from the projections.
+In that case, the number of features n_f would be the size of a quaternion, i.e., 4 scalars.
+We verified in Appendix F that such a space was too small for a good embedding.
+We hypothesize that this is because the space is too small to capture all factors of variation: only the orientation is a factor of interest, the others ...
 The number of features n_f can be chosen freely.
-One could hope to directly embed in the space of orientations (since a quaternion is represented with 4 numbers) and avoid making a detour through distances before embedding.
+One could hope to directly embed in the space of orientations and avoid making a detour through distances before embedding.
 We wrote it as motivation for our two-step method, instead of the single step way of letting q_i = G_w(p_i).
 The problem is that an embedding space of 4 dimensions is too small to capture other factors of variations, by which we mean variations which should be abstracted like the protein type.